daniel-ben/daniel-ben/README.md

 You can see it [here (git)](https://github.com/daniel-ben/alura-challenge-2), or in it's [natural environment](daniel-ben.github.io/alura-challenge-2/)

+### Aluracord
+I'm making a Discord clone using React during Imersão React from Alura.

+You check the code [here](https://github.com/daniel-ben/aluracord), and the app [here](aluracord-puce.vercel.app).

 <!--
 **daniel-ben/daniel-ben** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.